magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37115-unnecessary-only-0-left-notice-is-shown-on-the-configurable-product-page.md

 <ins>Actual results</ins>:

-"Only 0 left" notice on product page.
+"Only 0 left" notice on the product page.

 ## Apply the patch